CSC207-UofT/course-project-tut0201-007/phase0/walkthrough.md

-The user inputs that they want to take CSC207 and CSC236, and also that they are fine having conflicts in their schedules.
+The user inputs that they want to take CSC207 and CSC236.
 This is input through the CLI, which is implemented in our controller class.
-The controller parses both requested courses & the conflicts allowed criteria, and gives them to Scheduler.
+The controller parses the requested courses, and then calls our two use cases, CourseCreator and ScheduleCreator.
+CourseCreator takes a course code, and instantiates a Course object.
+ScheduleCreator takes multiple course codes, and instantiates a Schedule.
+These both use APIWorker to get course info.

-Scheduler uses the APIWorker to query the API for course information, which populates Courses with lecture & tutorial Sessions. and creates all possible courses that meet the criteria.
-These are then output, and ICS files are created for each.
+Then, we output the string representation of the Course and the string representation of the Schedule through our controller class.